mikewal81/google-andela2020/README.md

 ## N.B

-All compleieted labs that have only a timestamp were completed on the submission date.
+All completed labs that have only a timestamp and no date were completed on the submission date.